Bookmark saved

 "Do you?"

 The question was surgical.
-Nella's frosted eyes held his, the intelligence behind the branded compression cutting to the center of the thing that Ren had been circling for three weeks — the distinction between the demon wearing Tik's body and the mentor who'd died in Harrowfeld.
-The distinction was clear in the briefing room, clear in the intelligence reports, clear in the operational planning.
-The distinction blurred in the dark, when the figurine burned and the memories surfaced and the guild code whispered in Tik's voice because the code had always been Tik's voice and the voice's echo didn't care about the distinction between the living and the dead and the gestated.
+The distinction between the demon wearing Tik's body and the mentor who'd died in Harrowfeld was clear in briefing rooms.
+It blurred in the dark, when the figurine burned and the memories surfaced and the training whispered in Tik's voice because the training had always been Tik's voice.

 "I know what it is," Ren said.
 "That's why I have to go alone."